ViratDhoot/SKILLLAB__PROR-2026-STOPPABLE/README.md

 ## 16.1 Fabrication Process

-Describe how the project was physically made.

-Include:

-- cutting,
-- 3D printing,
-- assembly,
-- fastening,
-- wiring,
-- finishing,
-- revisions.

-**Response:**
- The fabrication process involved designing, manufacturing, assembling, and refining both the physical structure and electronic integration of the system.
+The fabrication process of the smart medication management system included designing, assembling, wiring, and refining both the hardware structure and electronic components.

- Design (CAD Modeling):
-The initial model was created using CAD software, where components were designed based on the actual dimensions of the electronic parts.
-This ensured accurate fitting and minimized errors during assembly.
-Cutting (Laser Cutting):
-The designed parts were fabricated using laser cutting techniques.
-Sheets were cut precisely according to the CAD model to create the structural base and mounts for components.

- Components were fixed using adhesives and mechanical supports.
-Certain parts were intentionally kept modular (not permanently fixed) to allow easy replacement and modification of electronics.
-Surface Finishing:
-Some parts were sanded to smooth rough edges after cutting.
-Sawdust mixed with adhesive was used to fill gaps and uneven edges, improving structural finish.
-The final structure was then painted for better aesthetics and durability.

- Environment Setup (Dark Room Fabrication):
-To enhance projection visibility, a controlled dark environment was created using Z-boards, paper sheets, and bedsheets.
-This minimized external light interference and improved projection clarity.
-Revisions and Iterations:
-Multiple adjustments were made throughout the process, including refining alignment, improving structural stability, repositioning components, and optimizing the interaction between the physical car and projected environment.
+The initial design was based on the sizes of the components like the Raspberry Pi Pico, RFID module, LEDs, touch sensors, and buzzers.
+This ensured proper placement and accessibility.
+The base structure was created using a simple enclosure or mounting board, where slots and positions for each component were marked and adjusted by hand.

+Basic cutting and shaping were done to make openings for the LEDs, RFID scanner, and touch sensors.
+The components were then attached to the structure with adhesives and basic fastening methods.
+Some parts remained modular for easy debugging and replacement.

+Wiring connected all components to the microcontroller.
+This ensured proper power distribution, common grounding, and stable signal connections.
+Care was taken to organize the wires to prevent loose connections and interference.

+Minor finishing steps involved securing loose components, properly aligning sensors, and making sure the LEDs were clearly visible for user interaction.
+Throughout the process, multiple revisions were made to resolve issues like incorrect connections, unstable sensor readings, and component placement.
+This resulted in a stable and functional prototype.

 ## 16.2 Build Photos

 - early sketch,